Asymptotic stability and cut-off phenomenon for the underdamped Langevin dynamics: Model and Main Results

 \subsubsection{Brief introduction to the main results}

 Our first main result provides a sufficient condition (Assumption \ref{ass:main}) under which the zero-noise dynamical system $(X_{t})_{t\geq0}$ is globally exponentially stable.
 This result is stated in Theorem \ref{thm:stability} of Section \ref{sec2.2}.
-We believe that this is the first non-trivial criterion ensuring global asymptotic stability of the underdamped system $(X_{t})_{t\geq0}$ when the vector field $F$ does not write as a gradient of a potential function.
-Furthermore, in the linear case when $F(q)=\mathbb{M}q$ for some constant matrix $\mathbb{M}$ we shall prove in Section~\ref{subsec:stab of linear models} that our sufficient condition given in Assumption \ref{ass:main} is close to a necessary and sufficient for a large class of linear models.
+We believe that this is the first non-trivial criterion ensuring global asymptotic stability of the underdamped system $(X_{t})_{t\geq0}$ when the vector field $F$ is not linear or cannot be written as the gradient of a given function.
+Furthermore, in the linear case ($F(q)=\mathbb{M}q$ for some constant matrix $\mathbb{M}$), we shall prove in Section~\ref{subsec:stab of linear models} that the condition given in Assumption \ref{ass:main} is necessary and sufficient for a large class of linear models.

 In Section \ref{sec2.3}, we study the low-temperature behavior of the underdamped Langevin dynamics $(X_{t}^{\epsilon})_{t\geq0}$, i.e. when $\epsilon$ is close to zero, under the exponential stability property obtained in Theorem \ref{thm:stability}.
 In particular, this allows us to obtain an asymptotic analysis of the invariant distribution of $(X_{t}^{\epsilon})_{t\geq0}$ (Theorem \ref{thm:asymstat}) and the sharp characterization of the speed of convergence to equilibrium for the underdamped Langevin dynamics, thus highlighting the cut-off phenomenon in Theorem \ref{thm:cut-off}.